binsatoshi/pear-docs-project/README.md

 ## 📋 Overview

-This project analyzes the current Pear documentation and proposes a developer-first restructuring inspired by industry leaders like [Solana](https://solana.com/docs) and [ThirdWeb](https://portal.thirdweb.com/).
+This project analyzes the current Pear documentation and proposes a developer-first restructuring.
 The redesign includes 5 fully-implemented prototype pages demonstrating improved information architecture, simplified terminology, and clear learning paths.

 **Project Goal:** Transform technically comprehensive documentation into an accessible, developer-friendly experience that reduces time-to-first-app from 30-60 minutes to under 15 minutes.